-This article contains example about how to create SQLite database, how to create table and how to insert, update, delete, query SQLite table.
-You can read article Android SQLite Database Introduction for general SQLite concepts.
+This article contains examples about how to create an SQLite database, how to create a table, and how to insert, update, delete, query SQLite tables.
+You can read the article Android SQLite Database Introduction for general SQLite concepts.

-Android use SQLite as it’s default built-in database.
-SQLite is a light weight relational database.
-The database operation speed is very fast and it occupied disk space is small.
-Usually it only need some hundred KB disk space to run.
+Android uses SQLite as it’s default built-in database.
+SQLite is a lightweight relational database.
+The database operation speed is very fast and its occupied disk space is small.
+Usually, it only needs some hundred KB of disk space to run.

 Android SharedPreferences object can be used to store primitive java type data such as int, long, float, boolean, String, etc. It can also be used to save or load custom java objects.
 This article will tell you how to save objects in SharedPreferences android example.